 Bad Boys, Bad Boys

 Has the Cosmopolitan become a mecca for celebrities behaving badly?
-Whether it’s an allegedly drunk and disorderly OJ Simpson and his entourage smashing glasses, or former NBA star Charles Barkley allegedly cheating at blackjack, it’s all been going off at the Cosmo lately.
+Whether it’s an allegedly drunk and disorderly OJ Simpson and his entourage smashing glasses, or former NBA star Charles Oakley allegedly cheating at blackjack, it’s all been going off at the Cosmo lately.

 Police claim Jackson was walking through the casino when a fan approached to ask for a selfie with the star.
 Jackson’s entourage of around 12 people “pushed him away,” according to police, prompting the man to claim Jackson was not a “big celebrity anyway.”